RupertMa/RupertMa.github.io/R-notes.md

                  c= c('2018-01-01','2018-01-01','2018-01-01','2018-01-01'))
 ```

-The second one makes tab$a a compound object and then some operations don't work on it.
+The second one makes tab_l$a a compound object and then some operations don't work on it.
 See examples below:

 ```R
 tab[, ':=' (d = mean(a),